lpmi-13/veilid-terraform-oracle/README.md

 # Veilid Terraform Oracle

 Since the [Oracle Cloud](https://www.oracle.com/uk/cloud/free/) free tier _should_ be enough to run two (COUNT EM!)
-AMD Compute VMs, that means all you need to do is sign up for an oracle account and _in theory_ you can run two veilid nodes for free!
-CAVEAT: I'm still testing if this is true, so caveat emptor.
+AMD Compute VMs, that means all you need to do is sign up for an oracle account and _in theory_ you can run two [veilid](https://veilid.com) nodes for free!
+NOTE: I'm still testing if this is true, so caveat emptor.

 > FAIR WARNING!!!!
 Dealing with Oracle Cloud is NOT for the feint of heart...the process of actually setting up an account and bushwhacking through their docs to configure a simple token you can use to authenticate with terraform is fraught with peril and may make you immediately regret your decision.